rajatsangrame/circularseekbar/README.md

 * Apply gradients and colors to seekbar elements.
 * Change the sweep angle of seekbar between 0 to 360 degrees.
 * Rotation (Moving start angle of seekbar by 0, 90, 180 and 270 degrees).
 * Option to change its thickness, thumb-radius, enable/disable touch event, thumb visibility etc.
+* Option to change the minimum and maximum range of the seekbar.

 Clone this repository play with the sample app to know more.